cvpr2021kp2/cvpr2021kp2/README.md

 # Fast and Memory-Efficient Compact Bilinear Pooling
 ## README
-For a better use experience, we recommend you to directly use github repository github [link](https://github.com/cvpr2021kp2/cvpr2021kp2)
+For a better user experience, we recommend you to directly use github repository github [link](https://github.com/cvpr2021kp2/cvpr2021kp2)

 ## Prepare datasets